Precision Sound Reproducers

 did.
 But it also is not very new as this knowledge is now almost 30

-years old, and suspecting such mechanisms is even older: We
+years old, and suspecting the existence such mechanisms is even older:

 know for much longer that we can estimate direction precisely and with

-However, the legacy loudspeaker concept does not take this
+However, the legacy loudspeaker concept does not seem to take this

 knowledge into account.
 The

-basic principles of many new loudspeakers are still
+basic principles of many of todays loudspeakers are still

 similar to those of 70 years ago.
 Tradition can be hard to beat but one

 can wonder why a 70 year old loudspeaker concept is still considered

 current today, while the concepts of radios, TV's, telephones,